 The Greensand Way links Knole and Ightham Mote by way of One Tree Hill, famous for its sweeping views over the Weald of Kent.
 The 4-mile (6.5km) route it takes is almost straight, taking perhaps an hour or two to walk.
 The way can be muddy, so bring appropriate footwear.
 A certain level of fitness is required, but the walk is not strenuous.

 Start: Front of Knole house, grid ref: TQ542539

 Go out of the front gate of Knole House and turn left.
 Follow the wall round the corner, and as far as the next corner.
-Continue ahead and slightly to the right, following where the footpath sign points, until you reach a metalled path, like a small road.
-Turn right and immediately left onto another path, with a gravely surface.
+Continue ahead and slightly to the right, following where the footpath sign points, until you reach a metalled path, like a small road (this is Broad Walk).
+Cross over onto another small road, which soon dips gently down.
 This presently comes out in a T-junction on a long road.
 Cross over onto a grassy path and continue ahead to a kissing gate.
 Pass out of the park and cross the road.

 As you walk round the Kentish ragstone walls look upwards as well to take in the irregular groups of octagonal brick chimneystacks from Henry VIII's time.
 The walls run for almost a mile and you'll be able to look through a couple of wrought-iron gates along the way.
 They date from the time of the 6th Earl of Dorset at the end of the 17th century and give you views into Lord Sackville's private 24-acre garden, which is open only on Tuesdays in the summer months.